mmcil/BoB/README.md

 - researcher:
   consists of 2 NodeJS backend subservices:
-    * analyzer: finds the coins which are at their lowest levels, sorts them acc. to their estimated profit percentage
+    * analyzer: finds the coins which are at their lowest levels, sorts them wrt their estimated profit percentage
     * notifier: sends notifications based on the results of the analyzer

 - dealer: